Focus on Clarity of Purpose

 There is a simple 4 step, disciplined process to draw on when faced with broadening opportunities.
 Using this process will assist your decision-making process.

 1. Revisit Your Purpose and Vision

-2. Reevaluate Your Passion
+2. Re-evaluate Your Passion

 3. Eliminate the Unnecessary

-Like decluttering your house or your wardrobe, personal lives and businesses also need to identify the unnecessary and “garbage bag” it.
-It can take some time.
+De-cluttering your house or your wardrobe has become very popular.
+In the same way, personal lives and businesses also benefit from identifying the unnecessary and garbage-bagging it.
+This process can take some time.
 What ideas from the past are important?
 What legacies are we carrying that we should no longer carry?
 How are our routines, our processes and systems perpetuating the unnecessary?
 What in our life or business, is not aligned with our Purpose and Vision?